fl1ger/deleg/draft-dnsop-deleg.md

 ### Priority of DELEG over NS and Glue Address records

 DELEG-aware resolvers SHOULD prioritize the information in DELEG records over NS and glue address records.
+Glue records MUST NOT be considered for a DELEG delegation.
+If there is an in domain name server for a non alias mode DELEG record ipv4hint and ipv6hint MUST be used to convey the IP address.
+An a alias mode DELEG record can not have an in domain name server.

 # Privacy Considerations